 If you lost a loved one to a dog bite, please know that we are here for you.

-Sometimes, the right step to take after a loved one has been killed is to speak to an attorney.
+Sometimes, the right step to take after a loved one has been killed is to speak to a New Jersey dog bite attorney.
 There are many reasons why a bereaved family might choose to move forward with a wrongful death lawsuit, including getting answers, holding the negligent person (in this case, the dog owner) accountable, and recovering for financial harms like the cost of funeral services and lost income.

 We know that dog bite wrongful death claims are sensitive matters.
 You’re still reeling from this loss, and it’s hard to even imagine what a future without your loved one in it will look like.
 We stand with the families for whom the worst-case scenario has become a terrible reality.
 From us, you can expect boundless compassion and support during this time of grief and a commitment to get justice for your loved one.

 A dog bite isn’t something anyone plans for.
 Until you’re in this unexpected situation, you may never even think about what to do next.